bdf647-DNC-or-INSPO/bdf647-DNC-or-INSPO/README.md

 > ◇.* I love cuddling so feel free to C+H!
 Even when I'm sitting with my friends or having DNI/DNIUF/DNIUCF/DNIUID status

 > ◇.* I spent my time and effort to do my skins/cosplay so please do not copy/take inspire of them!
+(AND DNC MEANS DNC)

 > ◇.* I mostly online in safe 1, and you can find me in BSD, CRK areas